 - Social media feeds driven by physical and social state variables

 - Different levels of intensity of adversary actor events

-Since 2008, approximately 18 DYMATICA models have been developed representing a variety of topic domains and country regions from around the world, including countries from Africa, Asia, Europe, and South America.
+Since 2008, DYMATICA models have been developed representing a variety of topic domains and country regions from around the world, including countries from Africa, Asia, Europe, and North and South America.

 The assessment domain includes hybrid warfare activities—such as cyber messaging and deception; near-peer deterrence; state and non-state internal stability; migration; and propensity for aggressive behaviors.

-Funding partners include the United States’ Department of Defense (DoD), the United Kingdom’s Ministry of Defence, the intelligence community, NATO, Department of Energy, as well as SNL through its internal Laboratory Directed Research and Development program.
+Funding partners have included the United States’ Department of Defense (DoD), the United Kingdom’s Ministry of Defence, the intelligence community, NATO, Department of Energy, as well as SNL through its internal Laboratory Directed Research and Development program.